-RE: Upcoming Election of Officers
+RE: Election of Officers

-As a reminder for the Board of Directors, at the June 2023 Board meeting, nominations will be accepted to elect officers (Chairperson of the Board and Vice Chairperson of the Board) for SunLine Transit Agency.
+Recommend that the Board of Directors accept nominations and elect officers for SunLine Transit Agency; Chairperson of the Board and Vice-Chairperson of the Board.

 In accordance with the Joint Powers Agreement, the Board shall elect, from among its members, a Chairperson and Vice Chairperson to serve for one year terms, said terms expiring at the end of each fiscal year.
 SunLine's meeting by-laws don't create an automatic advancement from Vice Chairperson to Chairperson.
 Selection of Chairperson and Vice Chairperson shall be by a majority vote of the quorum in attendance, and a failure to achieve such total of affirmative votes, shall be deemed a selection of the incumbent(s) to remain in office.
 Each person so selected shall serve until a successor is chosen (at any time) by affirmative votes, provided that at the first regular meeting in July of each year, the office of Chairperson and Vice Chairperson shall automatically be reconsidered by the Board.